humna-mustafa/Simplified-Ludo-Game/README.md

 # 🎲 Simplified Ludo Game

-Welcome to the **Simplified Ludo Game**!
 This is a C++ console project for two players, created as a Programming Fundamentals project.
 Enjoy a classic board game experience with a modern, easy-to-understand codebase.

 ---